-- 5. For each year of the planning horizon, an estimate of the costs of each potential demand-side rate, including: - - A. The cost of incentives to customers to participate in the potential demand side rate paid by the utility.
+5. For each year of the planning horizon, an estimate of the costs of each potential demand-side rate, including: -

+A. The cost of incentives to customers to participate in the potential demand side rate paid by the utility.
 The utility shall consider multiple levels of incentives to achieve customer participation in each potential demand-side rate, with corresponding adjustments to the maximum achievable potential and the realistic achievable potentials of that potential demand-side rate; -

-The cost of incentives to customers can be found in the work paper "KCPL 2017 IRP Exhibits.xlsx."
+The cost of incentives to customers can be found in the work paper "GMO 2017 IRP Exhibits.xlsx" and "KCPL 2018 IRP Exhibits.xlsx."